yoanlcq/CaptainBearbeard/README.md

 # CaptainBearbeard
 Sources for Captain Bearbeard, now on GitHub.
+[You can play the game here](http://yoanlecoq.com/dl/CaptainBearBeard/).
 The IDE was FlashDevelop on Windows.
 The scene's FPS setting used to be 30 - I ported it to 60FPS recently.

 Most of the sounds were taken from [freesound.org](freesound.org).

 BG Music credits :